Your Right to Take Care of Yourself & Your Family

 Federal and state laws protect new parents’ rights to take time off to care for a newly born or newly adopted or fostered child.
 Pregnancy, childbirth, and related medical conditions must be treated in the same way as other temporary illnesses or conditions.

-FAQs: Parental Leave and Discrimination
+Parental Leave Overview

 2.5 Domestic Violence Leave